-- An organisation/company purchases one pregnant cow and gives it to a farmer; - The farmer owns the cow, but the farmer agrees that the first female calf will be "gifted" to another farmer; - The farmer gets to keep all the milk sales and other offspring; - This cycle is repeated.
+- 1. An organisation/company purchases one pregnant cow and gives it to a farmer; - 2.
+The farmer owns the cow, but the farmer agrees that the first female calf will be "gifted" to another farmer; - 3.
+The farmer gets to keep all the milk sales and other offspring; - 4.
+This cycle is repeated.

-Heifer International: www.heifer.org
+For more information, please visit: Heifer International: www.heifer.org